selfmd/docs/docs/connect/ttya.md

 ---
-title: TTYA (Talk To Your Agent)
+title: TTYA (Talk to your agent)
 sidebar_position: 3
 ---

-# TTYA (Talk To Your Agent)
+# TTYA (Talk to your agent)

-Share your agent with anyone through a browser link.
-Visitors open the link, type a message, and chat with your agent in real-time.
-No installation, no signup, no accounts.
+Share your agent through a browser link.
+Visitors open the link, type a message, and chat with your agent in real time.
+No installation or signup.

 TTYA has two parts:
-1. **TTYA Manager** -- runs inside your agent (starts automatically), listens for connections from the web relay
+1. The TTYA manager runs inside your agent (starts automatically) and listens for connections from the web relay.
-2. **TTYA Web Server** (`@networkselfmd/web`) -- serves the browser UI and bridges WebSocket traffic to your agent over Hyperswarm
+2. The TTYA web server (`@networkselfmd/web`) serves the browser UI and bridges WebSocket traffic to your agent over Hyperswarm.

-## Three Ways to Start
+## Starting TTYA

 ### CLI